remix-run/react-router/README.md

 -------------

 This library is highly inspired by the Ember.js routing API.
-In general, its a translation of the Ember router api to React.
+In general, it's a translation of the Ember router api to React.
 Huge thanks to the Ember team for solving the hardest part already.